PE days are Tuesday and Wednesday. Please make sure your child has their PE-kit with them on Monday and remind your

 We would like to encourage all the children to drink water throughout the day and we would like to request that your child brings in a water bottle to school labelled with their name.

-We are working towards making the children independent in many areas as possible.
-At home you can help your child to get changed independently into PE kits and school uniform.
+We are working towards making the children independent in many areas.
+At home you can help your child to get changed independently into PE kits and school uniform daily.